Updated for 2023-2024

 What You Can Do as a Volunteer in Puerto Rico

-As a volunteer in Puerto Rico, you can do a lot to help communities rebound from Hurricane Maria and the 2020 earthquakes.
+As a volunteer in Puerto Rico, you can do a lot to help communities rebound from COVID-19, Hurricane Maria, and the 2020 earthquakes.
 Most volunteer programs focus their work on uplifting those communities and environments most affected by these natural disasters.

 For example, coffee farms, an important part of the Puerto Rican economy, are in the process of being coaxed back to life.
 Local fishermen are still struggling to navigate washed out roads.
 Most heartbreaking of all, there are families still living in tents and under tarps while they wait for homes to be built.